Susanadjanie1/requirement-analysis/README.md

 * Security: Encrypt user passwords at rest and in transit.

 * Usability: Ensure the booking process is intuitive and completable within 3 steps.

+# What are Use Case Diagrams?
+A Use Case Diagram illustrates a set of use cases (functions the system provides) and actors (users or external systems that interact with the system).
+Each use case represents a specific goal that an actor wants to achieve using the system.
+The diagram shows the relationships between actors and use cases, and sometimes between use cases themselves (e.g., include or extend relationships).

+*Benefits of Use Case Diagrams;*
+* **Clear Communication:** Provides a simple, understandable overview of system functionality for both technical and non-technical stakeholders.

+* **Scope Definition:** Helps define the boundaries of the system and what functionalities will be included or excluded.

+* **User-Centric View:** Focuses on user goals, ensuring the system meets actual user needs.